NescienceSoftware/Nescience-Indexing-CLI/README.md

 Once set up, the AI/tool will operate until stopped.
 This can be done by either stopping the application with a keyboard command (Ctrl-C) or by exiting the application.
 (Command provides the safest shutdown)

-The AI/tool can be run in multiple instances under the same executable, so long as there is only one instance on each exchange.
+The AI/tool can be run in multiple instances under the same executable, provided there is only one instance per exchange.

 Should there be a need for multiple instances on the same exchange, there need to be unique installations of the tool.